JupiterOne/security-policy-builder/README.md

 # InfoSec Policies, Standards and Procedures (PSP) Builder

-This provides a CLI tool and library for generating and maintaining an organization's full policies, standards, and procedures in support of modern security operations and compliance.
+A CLI tool for building and publishing an organization's full policies, standards, and procedures in support of modern security operations and compliance.

-It will default to outputting documentation in Markdown format.
-This project also supports the use of `Mkdocs` to convert Markdown to HTML, e.g.: https://security.lifeomic.com/psp/. `pandoc` (not supported) may optionally be used to convert from Markdown to PDF format.
+The default output format is Markdown. `Mkdocs` is supported to convert Markdown to HTML, e.g.: https://security.lifeomic.com/psp/. `pandoc` (not supported) may optionally be used to convert from Markdown to PDF format.

 First-time users of the tool can choose one of the execution methods below and run `psp build` to be interactively prompted for configuration values.
 This will generate a `config.json` file that may be used to speed-up future invocations.

+JupiterOne users with existing content may begin using the CLI by downloading the PSP zip file in the Policies app.

 ## TL;DR